tobincorporated/TobincorpBlog/README.md

 3. Install Python 2.7
 4. Open the console in the app folder, TobincorpBlog
 5. Launch the App engine with 'dev_appserver.py .'
-6. App can be access through the browser at http://localhost:8080/
+6. App can be accessed through the browser at http://localhost:8080/

 The live version of this blog can be accessed at: https://tobincorpblog.appspot.com/